Dog-Friendly Perth, WA: Visiting Perth with a Dog

 Dog-Friendly Sightseeing in Perth

-While visiting Perth, make sure you add some of these dog-friendly sightseeing ideas to your itinerary.
+While visiting Perth, make sure you add some of these dog-friendly things to do to your itinerary.

 1. Go for a Stroll in Kings Park